FedeDP/libmodule/Samples/README.md

 # Libmodule Samples

 This folder contains some libmodule's examples.
 As you can see, API is quite straightforward as being clean and simple has been one of the library's focus.

-To build these samples, use

-    $ make $target

-where $target matches the name of the subfolder for your desired example.
 Please note that libmodule's correct includes are <module/module{s}.h>.
 In this examples <module{s}.h> are used as rpath is forced through makefile.

+## Building

+To build these samples, pass "-DBUILD_SAMPLES=true" when building libmodule (from folder libmodule/build)

+    $ cmake ../ -DBUILD_SAMPLES=true

+Then you'll find executables in Samples folder (eg: libmodule/build/Samples)

 ## Easy example